shelooks16/birthday-platform/README.md

 - `WEB_ENV_FILE_PROD` - production `.env` file for web app.
 See `apps/solid/.env.example`
 - `WEB_ENV_FILE_STAGE` - staging `.env` file for web app.
 See `apps/solid/.env.example`

+### Post deployment

+After functions are deployed, set `telegramBot` function URL as telegram bot webhook.
+To get an idea see `initTelegramBotWebhook.mjs`.
+This needs to be done only once.

 ## Future considerations

 - Discord bot integration